 Kosha Mangsho is a quintessential Bengali rich goat meat curry.
-Mangsho means meat and the term kosha comes from the word koshano, which means to slow cook in loads of spices with minimal water so to create a spice coated velvety gravy.
+Mangsho means meat and the term kosha comes from the word koshano, which means to slow cook in spices with minimal water so to create a spice coated velvety gravy.

 Rich spiced gravy with juicy tender goat meat, this is every Bengali’s favorite Sunday meal!
 This dish is a Bengali delicacy that is often enjoyed with sweet saffron infused rice or with luchi (fried mini flat bread).
 But, it also tastes equally good with just plain Indian roti or steamed white rice.

 What ingredients goes in Kosha Mangsho Recipe?